choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 1. **url=** the url where our data is located online
 2. **filename=** the location and name of the file that we are downloading.
 Here we downloaded the data to data/boulder-precip.csv.
 Thus the file will be called boulder-precip.csv and it will be located in the data directory of our working directory.

-NOTE: this download won't work if this directory doesn't already exist!
+NOTE: this download won't work if the `data/` directory doesn't already exist!

 ```python